Children's programming on NBC: The More You Know (2016–present)

-Between February 24, 2016, and March 1, 2016, NBC announced that it would lease its Weekend morning lineup to Litton Entertainment, The More You Know beginning October 2016.
-Named after NBC's series of public service campaigns, the three-hour Weekend morning block is programmed by Litton Entertainment, and features live-action programming aimed at teens.
+Between February 24, 2016, and March 1, 2016, NBC announced that it would lease its weekend morning lineup to Litton Entertainment, The More You Know starting October 2016.
+Named after NBC's series of public service campaigns, the three-hour weekend morning block is programmed by Litton Entertainment, and features live-action programming aimed at teenagers.
+Just like its predecessor, The More You Know meets the programming requirements defined by the FCC's Children's Television Act.

 Programming

 Scheduling issues

-Not all shows within NBC's Weekend morning block are seen on all of the network's owned-and-operated stations and affiliates.
+Not all shows within NBC's weekend morning block are seen on all of the network's owned-and-operated stations and affiliates.
 Occasionally, some or all programs featured within the block are subject to delay or pre-emption due to local or syndicated programs scheduled by local NBC stations, or may be delayed by the network due to sporting events such as the Summer Olympic Games, the French Open, the USGA-sanctioned U.S. Open and Presidents Cup tournaments, or English Premier League soccer.

-Due to regulations defined by the Children's Television Act that require stations to carry E/I compliant programming for three hours each week at any time between 7:00 a.m. and 10:00 p.m. local time, some NBC stations may defer certain programs aired within its Weekend morning block to Sunday daytime or earlier Weekend morning slots, or (in the case of affiliates in the Western United States) Weekend afternoons as makegoods to comply with the CTA regulations.
+Due to regulations defined by the Children's Television Act that require stations to carry E/I compliant programming for three hours each week at any time between 7:00 a.m. and 10:00 p.m. local time, some NBC stations may defer certain programs aired within its weekend morning block to Sunday daytime or earlier weekend morning slots, or (in the case of affiliates in the Western United States) weekend afternoons as makegoods to comply with the CTA regulations.